CQDX/visi-genie-4d-systems-async/README.md

 		</DeviceCapability>
 	</Capabilities>
 ```
-* Use a 4D Systems Silabs USB programmers cable.
-Connect the cable from the host USB port to display's backside 5 pins connector.
+* Plug the 4D Systems Silabs USB programmers cable into the host's USB port and connect the other end of the cable to display's backside 5 pins connector.

 ## CODE CLIP

-This is a code clip from a Windows IoT headless app.
-Notice comments on how-to get started using the ViSiGenie4DSystems.Async library:
+Below is code clip from a Windows IoT headless app:

 ```C#
 using System;